o3de/ROSConDemo/docs/URDF_import/HOWTO_import_urdf.md

 ## 5. Set collision layers and parameters

-- Browse each entity and find `PhysX Collider` components.
+- Browse each entity in the `apple_kraken_new` prefab and find all `PhysX Collider` components.
 Change `Collision Layer` to `Robot` in each.
 - Select `Reach` entity, select `PhysX Collider` and change `Collides With` to `None`

 ## 6. Test robot mobility

 Now it is a good time to test the robot.
-Check that the robot is standing on the ground and set a camera to see the robot.
+Check that the robot is located over the ground (but not too high) and set a camera to see the robot.
 Click the Play button in the right-top corner of the O3DE window, or press `Ctrl G`.
 You should be able to control robot movement using arrow keys on the keyboard.

 ## 7. Add lidar

-Select the `lidar_mount` entity, open the right-click menu and select `Instantiate Prefab`.
+Select the `lidar_mount` entity in the `apple_kraken_new` prefab, open the right-click menu and select `Instantiate Prefab`.
 Select `ROSConDemo/Project/Prefabs/LidarKraken.prefab` and click `OK`.
 Enter the `LidarKraken` prefab, select `Sensor` entity and change:
 1. Set `Ignore layer` to `True`
 2. Set `Ignored layer index` to `1`